 Privy: Use Podcasting as a Brand Anchor

-If you’re thinking of trying your hand at corporate podcasting, we’re big believers of going all in.
-That doesn’t just mean producing a kick-butt show.
+If you’re thinking of trying your hand at corporate podcasting, we’re big believers of going all-in.
+That doesn’t just mean producing a kickass show.
 It also means securing your podcast as a pillar of your marketing strategy and anchor of your brand.

 Dave Gerhardt, CMO of Privy, believes in this concept so much that podcasting is his go-to tactic for brand development.

 Even just one episode can fuel other marketing content for months to come.
 Do you record your episodes on video?
 Even better!
-Further, Dave believes podcasting is a niche medium that allows storytellers to go deeper on unique topics and build more profound connections.
+Further, Dave believes brand marketing podcasts are a niche medium that allows storytellers to go deeper on unique topics and build more profound connections.
 To him, podcasting is more accessible, intimate, and versatile than any other channel, allowing you to build connections like never before.

 HubSpot: Identify Your Purpose

 Sometimes, companies will start a podcast without first establishing a purpose or what their audience is looking for.
-But not having a goal or narrow focus is a huge no-no that could lead to early losses.
+But not having a goal or narrow focus is a huge no-no that could lead to early setbacks and false starts.

-“Too many brands start a podcast without knowing why,” says Meghan Keaney Anderson, VP of Marketing at HubSpot.
+“Too many brands start a podcast without knowing why,” Meghan Keaney Anderson, VP of Marketing at HubSpot, says.
 “Podcasting is hard enough to grow without knowing why you’re growing it.”